 Height: 12 to 24 inches

 A member of the mint family, marjoram does well in containers, window boxes and garden beds.
 Plants prefer full sun and will grow in most types of soil with very little water.
-However, sandy fast-draining soil is best (watch How to Grow an Herb Garden — video).
+However, sandy fast-draining soil is best (watch our video How to Grow an Herb Garden).

 Tip: Sweet marjoram will attract beneficial insects and butterflies when used as a border in the garden.